The Top Chinese Talk Radio Stations to Give You Mandarin Ears

 Listening to Chinese radio stations is one way you can create a learning environment that will not only help you improve your listening skills, but your cultural knowledge as well.

-Once your Chinese listening level is good enough to understand normal, fast-paced Chinese, you should start incorporating native radio stations into your practice.
-You will need to be at an intermediate Chinese level or above to get the most out of the listening, but listening to Chinese talk radio can also be a good resource for less advanced learners if you do not have any Chinese-speaking friends.
+Once your Chinese listening level is good enough to understand normal, fast-paced Chinese, you should start incorporating native radio stations into your listening practice.

 Why Listen to Chinese Talk Radio?